 In turn, the chief of police will make the initial assessment and contact the chief of staff, who will then implement additional proper response procedures.
-A critical part of this process is keeping key stakeholders - including students, faculty, staff, and their families-informed.
+A critical part of this process is keeping key stakeholders - including students, faculty, staff and their families - informed.

-Each university department has posted in a visible place the Wayne State University Emergency and Safety Procedures flipchart for immediate reference.
-This flipchart is also available online at the website of the Enterprise Risk Management and Insurance Programs (ERM) at risk.wayne.edu.
-These procedures are also listed on the WSUPD website, police.wayne.edu/procedures.php.
+An electronic version of the WSU Emergency and Safety Procedures flipchart is available on the Enterprise Risk Management and Insurance Programs (ERM) website at risk.wayne.edu/procedures.
+These procedures are also listed on the WSUPD website, police. wayne.edu/procedures.